kdeldycke/meta-package-manager/README.rst

 * Pin-point commands to a subset of package managers (include/exclude selectors).
 * Export results in JSON or user-friendly tables.
+* Shell auto-completion for Bash, Zsh and Fish.
 * Provides a `BitBar plugin
   <https://meta-package-manager.readthedocs.io/en/develop/bitbar.html>`_ for
   friendly macOS integration.